 SWK LTK Monk BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your SWK LTK Monk in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.10 and Season 22.
+Updated for Patch 2.7.3 and Season 26.

 Best in Slot Gear and Alternatives

-The build includes five of the six available pieces of the Monkey King's Garb (a.k.a.
-Sunwuko) set, complete with a cubed Ring of Royal Grandeur to attain the full set bonuses.
-Rolls-wise, this Lashing Tail Kick-centric setup makes good use of Area and Skill Damage bonuses.
-Area Damage and Cooldown Reduction are desired on Sunwuko's Balance; double Crit stats plus Area Damage are optimal on Sunwuko's Paws.
-Sunwuko's Soul and Sunwuko's Leggings are pure Toughness slots.
-The ideal roll of Sunwuko's Shines includes double Crit stats and Fire elemental damage, alongside the guaranteed socket.
+Rolls-wise, this Lashing Tail Kick-centric setup makes good use of Cooldown Reduction, skill and area damage bonuses.
+CDR is desired on Sunwuko's Balance alongside RCR and Area Damage; double Crit stats plus Area Damage are optimal on Sunwuko's Paws.
+Sunwuko's Soul, Captain Crimson's Silk Girdle and Captain Crimson's Thrust are pure Toughness slots.
+The ideal roll of Sunwuko's Shines includes double Crit stats and Physical elemental damage, alongside the guaranteed socket.

 Reworked in Patch 2.4.2 and buffed further in 2.6.1, Scarbringer is a straightforward addition to any LTK build with its 600% multiplicative damage increase to Lashing Tail Kick on the first 7 enemies hit.
 Due to the Sweeping Wind-reliant mechanics of the Sunwuko set, your second weapon needs to be Vengeful Wind for the massive increase to your burst damage.
 Life per Hit and Area Damage are both highly desirable on the weapons, alongside the usual recommendations for high Damage Range and Dexterity.